metablaster/WindowsFirewallRuleset/README.md

 "limited power" means `Scripts\SetupProfile.ps1` configures some firewall parameters which can't be adjusted in firewall GUI.

-In all 3 cases the script will delete all of the existing rules that match the rule group (if any), and load the rules from script into Local Group Policy.
+In all 3 cases the script will delete all of the existing rules that match rule group (if any), and load rules from script into Local Group Policy.

 ## Deleting rules